With over 170 years of engineering excellence, YOU can depend on Badger Industries for a quality product that stands the test of time

 Badger Industries’ roots grow deep as our company was established in 1841.
-The company was a coppersmithing company by trade and the business thrived from its inception.
+The company was a coppersmithing company by trade and Badger has evolved into a leading expansion joint engineering, manufacturing, and service organization.

 In 2014 we acquired an adjacent property, adding another 55,000 square foot manufacturing facility.

-Our service rated expansion joints are the metallic bellows, packless type, preferred by most modern design engineers.
+Our packless type, metal expansion joints are preferred by most modern design engineers.

 The performance has been proven over the years, in thousands of applications by government agencies, utilities, original equipment manufacturers, chemical and processing industries and many of the nation’s largest manufacturing plants.